cquirrel/ec2-docker/README.md

 ## Clean Up

-To destroy all resources, run the destroy workflow (if provided), or manually run `terraform destroy` via GitHub Actions.
+To destroy all resources, run the destroy workflow, via GitHub Actions.

 ---

 ## License

 MIT License.
 See [LICENSE](LICENSE).

----

-*Deploy from anywhere.
-No manual setup.
-Just fork, set secrets & variables, and run!*